Bruce SutterHoward Bruce Sutter

 Primary position: Pitcher

-“He’s the greatest relief pitcher that I’ve seen in my 45 years in baseball,” were the lofty words Cubs manager Herman Franks used to describe his star closer, Bruce Sutter.
+“He’s the greatest relief pitcher that I’ve seen in my 45 years in baseball.” – Herman Franks

-Sutter was on the fringes of professional baseball, a struggling minor league pitcher with an injured arm, until he received a gift that changed his life forever.
-A new pitch, a split-fingered fastball, was taught to him by a wise, old man of the game, and in a matter of years Sutter took this new weapon and blazed a trail as one of the game’s top relief pitchers.
+Bruce Sutter was on the fringes of professional baseball, a struggling minor league pitcher with an injured arm, until he received a gift that changed his life forever.
+He learned a new pitch, a split-fingered fastball, from Cubs minor league pitching coach Fred Martin in the spring of 1973.
+And within just a few years, Sutter was blazing a trail as one of the game’s top relief pitchers.

-By 1977 Sutter was entrenched as the Cubs’ closer, finishing with 31 saves garnering the first of six All-Star Game invitations.
+Sutter debuted in the big leagues in 1976 and by 1977 was entrenched as the Cubs’ closer, finishing with 31 saves garnering the first of six All-Star Game invitations.
 The Sutter name became known throughout the baseball world with his remarkable 1979 season, winning the National League Cy Young Award after tying the Senior Circuit record with 37 saves.

 “He had the best makeup of any closer I’ve ever seen,” said Whitey Herzog, the St. Louis manager who had also acquired Sutter.
 “He just cut the percentages down for me from 27 outs a game to 21.”